gameboy9/DW3Randomizer/README.md

 - Starting gold is randomized from 0-255.
 - The inns are randomized as well from 1-20GP/person.
 - HP starts between 9 and 23 points higher than usual.
-- The "baseline" for HP is removed. (it probably will be removed for ALL stats in the future)
+- The "baseline" for all stats are removed.
+This makes it a GREAT idea to change classes!
+- Fighters are no longer penalized for equipping non-claw items.

 ## To Do/Wishlist
 - Randomize spell strengths